CVEO Q1 2026 Earnings Call Summary | Stock Taper

 • Revenue: $172.7 million, up 20% from $144 million in Q1 2025.

-• Operating Cash Flow: Negative $9.7 million, primarily due to seasonal working capital outflows.
+• Operating Cash Flow: Negative $9.7 million, mainly due to seasonal working capital outflows.

 2. Strategic Updates and Business Highlights

-• Strong performance driven by improved occupancy in Canadian assets and growth in the Australian Integrated Services business.
+• Strong performance attributed to improved occupancy in Canadian assets and growth in the Australian Integrated Services business.

-• Successful contribution from acquired villages in Australia and improved mobile camp fleet utilization.
+• Successful contributions from acquired villages in Australia and enhanced mobile camp fleet utilization.

 3. Forward Guidance and Outlook

-• Adjusted EBITDA Guidance: Maintained at $85 million - $90 million, reflecting anticipated inflationary pressures and customer cost discipline.
+• Adjusted EBITDA Guidance: Maintained at $85 million to $90 million, accounting for inflationary pressures and customer cost discipline.

 4. Bad News, Challenges, or Points of Concern

-• Ongoing conflict in Iran may impact margins due to inflationary pressures on energy prices.
+• Ongoing conflict in Iran and global energy trade disruptions may impact margins and lead to inflationary pressures.

-• Labor availability issues in Australia are impacting operational efficiency and cost structures.
+• Labor availability issues in Australia are affecting operational efficiency and cost management.

 5. Notable Q&A Insights

-Overall, Civeo Corporation reported a strong start to 2026 with significant revenue and EBITDA growth, while navigating challenges related to inflation, customer spending discipline, and labor availability.
-The outlook remains cautiously optimistic, with a focus on maintaining financial flexibility and capitalizing on growth opportunities in the North American market.
+Overall, Civeo Corporation reported a strong start to 2026, with significant revenue and EBITDA growth, while navigating challenges related to inflation, labor availability, and customer spending discipline.
+The outlook remains cautiously optimistic, with a focus on strategic capital allocation and leveraging a robust project pipeline.